 SET TIMES PROMPT GRATITUDE AND PRAISE

-God, who sees the totality of history from beginning to end, has set set times for the events of history.
-History is not careening out of control toward an uncertain end, but rather is unfolding according to His overarching plan.
-(1)
+God, who sees the totality of history from beginning to end, has set times for the events of earth’s history.
+The future is not careening out of control toward an uncertain end, but rather is unfolding according to God’s overarching plan.

-1) Bible open to Luke 2.
-(Image used for illustrative purposes) (Photo credit/Pixabay/Enhancement, MKM Portfolios)
+1) God Has Set Times In Earth’s History.
+(Image used for illustrative purposes) (Photo credit: Pixabay/Enhancement, MKM Portfolios)

-2) Pax Romana – “Enforced Peace.”
-(Image used for illustrative purposes) (Photo credit/Pixabay/Enhancement, MKM Portfolios)
+2) The Babe In The Manger.
+(Image used for illustrative purposes) (Photo credit: Pixabay/Enhancement, MKM Portfolios)

-3) The Adoration of the Holy Child.
-(Image and details used for illustrative purposes) (Photo credit/Pixabay/Enhancement, MKM Portfolios)
+3) Pax Ramona – Rome’s Enforced Peace.
+(Image and details used for illustrative purposes) (Photo credit: Pixabay/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, devotional comments only.
 Repost/Reprint with permission from the author via Contact Form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.